madara-alliance/madara/README.md

 ```

 This will start generating a new up-to-date database under `/tmp/madara_new`.
-Once this process is over, both nodes will automatically shutdown and you will
+Once this process is over, the warp update sender node will automatically
-be able to load the new database from `/tmp/madara_new`.
+shutdown while the warp update receiver will take its place.

+> [!WARNING]
+> As of now, the warp update receiver has its rpc disabled, even after the
+> migration process has completed.
+This will be fixed in the future, so that
+> services that would otherwise conflict with the sender node will automatically
+> start after the migration has finished.

 ## ℹ️ Supported Features